Why Use a Moisture Meter?

 Quality Moisture Meters are Generally More Expensive

 As soon as you start searching for a wood moisture meter, you’ll see that there is a wide range of moisture meter prices out there.
-However, here’s what you should know: The more you spend on a wood moisture meter, the better the quality.
+However, here’s what you should know: The more you spend on a wood moisture meter (pin meter or pinless meter), the better the quality.
 For the most part.

 From $25 to over $500.
 What’s the difference?

-If you’re willing to accept moisture content readings with +/- 5% accuracy, you can probably get away with buying a cheap meter in the $25-50 range.
+If you’re willing to accept a moisture reading with +/- 5% accuracy, you can probably get away with buying a cheap meter in the $25-50 range.

 Plus or minus 5% accuracy is a situation where the meter reads a moisture content of 15% while the actual moisture content might be anywhere from 10-20%.
 Applications for this might include firewood when you just want to make sure that it isn’t green.

-Pin meters are good for firewood because you don’t have a nice, smooth surface for a pinless meter to scan.
-So, a cheap $25-50 pin-type meter is good for firewood.
-Since the pins are going to bend, wear out, and break (often much faster than you’d expect), either buy a meter with replaceable pins and keep some spares on hand or be aware the whole meter is disposable.
+Pin moisture meters are good for firewood because you don’t have a nice, smooth surface for a pinless moisture meter to scan.
+So, a cheap $25-50 pin type moisture meter is good for firewood.
+Since the pins are going to bend, wear out, and break (often much faster than you’d expect), either buy a meter with replaceable pins and keep some spares on hand or be aware the whole pin meter is disposable.

 Hobbyist woodworkers should plan on spending more.